breadchris/how-to-build-a-website/1_intro/README.md

 The protocol for servers and clients to communicate with each other.
 More on this later.

 If you are so inclined to read this: [RFC](https://tools.ietf.org/html/rfc2616) you will be rewarded with endless HTTP knowledge.

+#### Inspecting network traffic

+In your browser you can typically right click on a page and find an option that says "Inspect" or "Development Tools" and this will let you take a look under the hood.

+In this view, there is usually a "Network" tab that you can go to and see what your browser is doing every time you load a page.

 ## Introduction to Flask